-Employee reviews weren’t meant to be ineffective.
-Too often, the performance “management” processes and policies organizations are asking managers to follow are causing the managers to fail.
+Employee reviews weren’t meant to be ineffective or harmful to the morale of people you want on your team.
+However, too often, the performance management processes and policies organizations ask managers to follow, and promoting the wrong individuals to manage teams, are causing performance reviews to fail.

 For teams to execute strategy brilliantly, a leader must be clear.
 Clear about the vision (the direction).
 Clear about the strategy (the way to move closer toward the vision) in a way that each person can understand the role they play to brilliantly execute that strategy.
 Clear about the purpose (why the company exists) and how the strategy aligns with this purpose.